CyrusNajmabadi/lang-design/ExtensionsRoles.md

     // public iterator<TElement> as WhereEnumerable Where(...)
     // public iterator<TElement> Where(...) named WhereEnumerable

-    // If nominal abi guarantees are not necessary then we could simplify to:
+    // If nominal abi guarantees are not necessary then we could simplify to `iterator(element_type)`:
+    //
     // This would give you an unnamed struct you could use in places like var/foreach.
 But which you could not name or put in your own abi.
     // In particular, the name of this could change, which could lead to binary breaks.